Be sure to familiarize yourself with the planning grant process.

-- Public facilities plans (including libraries, community centers, etc.) will be limited to $20,000.
+- Public facilities plans (including libraries, community centers, etc.) are limited to $20,000.

 - Historic preservation plans will be limited to $20,000.

-General types of activities that are eligible for PFP funding include:
+General types of activities that are eligible for Public Facilities Program funding include:

 - Individual project plans and feasibility studies

 - Community development, redevelopment and functional plans in areas such as: